FormularSumo/ECM-1417-Web-Dev/README.txt

 all:
-  Navbar that contains selected emoji avatar and leaderboard if registered user, link to register if not Centered background image that fill window width
+  Navbar that contains selected emoji avatar and leaderboard if registered user, link to register if not Centered background image that fill window width Clearing cookies/using a different browser/private browsing causes username, avatar and individual previous best scores to be reset

 index.php:
   Register now button if unregistered user